trimble-oss/dba-dash/Docs/OSPerformanceCounters.md

 For the object_name this should be everying after the colon symbol ":".  e.g. "Buffer Manager" instead of "SQLServer:Buffer Manager".
 The value before the colon can vary for named instances or Azure DB so this is excluded.

 If the counter is of type "537003264" or "1073874176" you will need to include the base counter to allow the counter to be calculated - as with "Buffer cache hit ratio" above.
-Also, check that there is a row in the CounterMapping table in the DBAChecks repository database.
+Also, check that there is a row in the CounterMapping table in the DBADash repository database.

 If the instance_name is specified in the XML (including a blank string) the counter will filter for that specific counter instance.
 If you want to collect all instances of a counter you can omit the instance_name attribute from the XML.